 Charming and Historic Church Street Homes

 Downtown Staunton has 6 contiguous registered historic districts.
 The Newton Historic District runs into Church Street, which was built at the turn of Civil War.
 (Church Street reminds me of the Historic Oakwood neighborhood in Raleigh, North Carolina.
 If you’ve never been to either, however, know they’re both very picturesque!)

 You'll find “Historic Staunton Foundation” plaques on some houses along the street.
 Some homes were designed in typical Italianate style; this home plan populates the city more than any other kind.

 A Downtown Architecture Tour in Staunton Worth Taking

-We learned this fun fact during our Downtown Architecture Tour, which is a free two-hour tour offered from May to October every Saturday at 10:00am, rain or shine.*
+We learned about the styles of architecture in Staunton during our Downtown Architecture Tour.
+It's a free two-hour tour offered from May to October every Saturday at 10:00am, rain or shine.*